Beside the Mountain

 • Using fresh mango: Peel and cut your mangoes into chunks.
 Purée the mango in a blender until smooth.

 • Pour into mold: If using strawberries, place the sliced strawberries into the popsicle mold.
-Evenly pour the mango puree equally into the popsicle tray.
-Add the sticks in they aren't in already.
+(I like to lay them flat to create a pretty look like the photos in the blog post.)
+Evenly pour the mango puree into the popsicle tray.
+Add the popsicle sticks if they aren't already in.

 Notes

-To make them sweeter: The brighter orange the mango is the sweeter the fruit is!
-If your mango is more pale yellow, add 2 teaspoon of honey or maple syrup to make these popsicles sweeter.
+To make them sweeter: The brighter orange the mango is, the sweeter the fruit is!
+If your mango is more pale yellow, add 2 teaspoons of honey or maple syrup to make these popsicles sweeter.

 My popsicle mold: Here's the popsicle mold I use and love!